mozilla-ai/encoderfile/README.md

-# EncoderFile
+# Encoderfile

 ## 🚀 Overview

-EncoderFile packages transformer encoders—optionally with classification heads—into a single, self-contained executable.
+Encoderfile packages transformer encoders—optionally with classification heads—into a single, self-contained executable.
 No Python runtime, no dependencies, no network calls.
 Just a fast, portable binary that runs anywhere.

-While Llamafile focuses on generative models, EncoderFile is purpose-built for encoder architectures with optional classification heads.
+While Llamafile focuses on generative models, Encoderfile is purpose-built for encoder architectures with optional classification heads.
 It supports embedding, sequence classification, and token classification models—covering most encoder-based NLP tasks, from text similarity to classification and tagging—all within one compact binary.

-Under the hood, EncoderFile uses ONNX Runtime for inference, ensuring compatibility with a wide range of transformer architectures.
+Under the hood, Encoderfile uses ONNX Runtime for inference, ensuring compatibility with a wide range of transformer architectures.

 **Why?**